aragon/gov-app-template/README.md

 ### Optimistic (stewards) proposals

-1. For testing creating optimistic proposals, you can import our shared dev EOA account from the pwn_secrets KeePass file to your wallet.
+1. For testing creating optimistic proposals, you can import our shared dev EOA account.
 After that go to app.safe.global, connect this imported wallet and select this safe on Sepolia 0x282D9663815b1F9929a3C84a9a1290BE882E125f .
 With this safe connect to the Voting UI via WalletConnect.
 2. Now you should be able to create optimistic proposals.

 # Governance App Template